FISHING BREAKS - TEN OF THE BEST

 Recess, Co Galway

 Ballynahinch Castle, Recess, County GalwayRenowned as a fishing hotel, this crenellated Victorian mansion enjoys a most romantic position in 450 acres of ancient woodland and gardens on the banks of the Ballynahinch River.
 As the road runs parallell to it, access to the river is unusually straightforward, and the Ballynahinch Fishery also extends through Loughs Inagh, Derryclare and Ballynahinch.
 Famous for both salmon and sea trout, the hotel and fishery can hire everything required, and tuition is available at certain times (details from the hotel).
 The hotel is impressive in scale yet relaxed in atmosphere - a magic combination which, together with a high level of comfort and friendliness (and an invigorating mixture of residents and locals in the bar at night), all combine to bring people back.
 The tone is set in the foyer, with its huge stone fireplace and ever-burning log fire and many of the (very comfortable and understatedly stylish) rooms have lovely views over the river.
-Excellent meals are served in both the Owenmore Restaurant (a bright and elegant room for evening meals, organised to allow as many tables as possible to enjoy its uniquely beautiful river setting) and the mighty high-ceilinged bar, which has recently been extended into the adjacent room; with huge fireplaces, many mementoes of the pleasures of rod and hunt and excellent bar food, it’s a great place to drop into for lunch when touring Connemara.
-A fishing break here will be memorable – and, for non-fishing partners, a stay here is sure to be a restorative treat.
+Excellent meals are served in both the Owenmore Restaurant (a bright and elegant room for evening meals, organised to allow as many tables as possible to enjoy its uniquely beautiful river setting) and the mighty high-ceilinged bar, which has been extended into the adjacent room; with huge fireplaces, many mementoes of the pleasures of rod and hunt and excellent bar food, it’s a great place to drop into for lunch when touring Connemara.
+A fishing break here will be memorable and, for non-fishing partners, a stay here is sure to be a restorative treat – especially for garden lovers, as the recently restored walled gardens are a real joy.

 Lough Inagh Lodge